lirisa29/MineYourMoney/README.md

 ### Budget and Goals
 - Users can set a monthly spending goal to track and control their total expenditure.
+- Users divide the monthly limit into wallets to give every cent a purpose.

 ### Data Visualization
 - The total expenditure for each wallet is displayed using a pie chart.